frontendcafe/cmyk-morning/readme-en.md

   <h1 align="center">CMYK - MORNING</h1>
 </a>

-**Idioma**
+**Language**

-* Español
+* <a href="https://github.com/frontendcafe/cmyk-morning/" target="_blank">Spanish</a>
-* <a taret="_blank" href="https://github.com/frontendcafe/cmyk-morning/blob/main/readme-en.md">Inglés</a>
+* English

-Este proyecto es un sitio web usado para organizar grupos de entrenamiento consumiendo de una Base de Datos hecha en Firebase.
-En este proyecto se usan los siguientes lenguajes y tecnologías:
+This project is a website used to organize training groups consuming from a Database made in Firebase.
+The following languages and technologies are used in this project:

-HTML, CSS, SASS, BEM y JavaScript.
+HTML, CSS, SASS, BEM and JavaScript.

-El equipo que ha realizado este proyecto está conformado por:
+The team that has done this project is made up of:

 * <a href="https://github.com/Carlosa1Gomez" color="green">Carlos Gomez</a>